The Best Menstrual Cup for Travel & Everyday Life

 - When you have removed your cup, empty it into the toilet and rinse with warm water or wipe it out with toilet paper if you don’t have access to water and reinsert after emptying.

 What are the benefits of using a menstrual cup?

 Menstrual cups cost less than other feminine hygiene products.

 While the initial cost of a menstrual cup can be anywhere from $20-$40 it will save you significant bucks over time.
-I personally have been using my cup for a year.
-In a years time, I’ve had 12 regular periods that have lasted 5 days each.
+I personally have been using my cup for 3 years.

 Pads or panty liners may be a most cost-effective choice in comparison to tampons but at 15 liners per cycle (changing three times a day) x 12 periods a year = 180 pads.
 At 36 pads per box, that comes out to 5 boxes a year x $7 for each box = $35 spent on a yearly supply of pads or panty liners.